 Tim Philpott, Ph.D. student, Department of Forest and Conservation Sciences, UBC

-Tim Philpott is a PhD student at the University of British Columbia in the Faculty of Forestry, where he wonders how alternative harvest systems (variable retention) influence belowground carbon transformations by soil microbiota.
-The overall objective is to discern if variable retention harvesting systems retain the characteristics of soil quality and health that are seen in natural stands.
-The project is part of the Silviculture Treatments for Ecosystem Management in the Sayward (STEMS) experiment, near Campbell River, BC (http://www.for.gov.bc.ca/hre/stems/).
-When not working on his PhD, you can usually find Tim on one of his bikes.
+Tim Philpott is a PhD student at the University of British Columbia in the Faculty of Forestry, where he studies how alternative harvest systems (variable retention) influence belowground carbon transformations by fungi.
+The overall objective is to determine how variable retention harvesting alters decomposition and cycling of root carbon as well as the fungal community using this carbon as a substrate.
+The project is part of the Silviculture Treatments for Ecosystem Management in the Sayward (STEMS) experiment, near Campbell River, BC (http://www.for.gov.bc.ca/hre/

 Kiara Jack, Potato IPM Consultant, E.S.
 Cropconsult Ltd.; B.Sc., Global Resource Systems, UBC; Diploma Environmental Sciences, Langara College; Ladner, BC